yvonnegichovi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project is on C functions and nested loops.
-The tasks require creation of nested loops and linking of files together before compiling. there is no use of functions such as printf or puts allowed only nested loops functions. there is creation and use of user generated headers.
+0x02.
+C - Functions, nested loops
+The projects discusess functions, headers and loop functions.
+It involves the user of user defined header that is created in main.h file